michaelgheith/actopy/README.md

 Or

-sudo hciconfig hci0 piscan
+$ sudo hciconfig hci0 piscan

-Or if you want to have your device always in discoverable mode and not timeout after so many seconds we can modify the main bluetooth configuration file: vim /etc/bluetooth/main.conf
+Or if you want to have your device always in discoverable mode and not timeout after so many seconds we can modify the main bluetooth configuration file:<br/>
+vim /etc/bluetooth/main.conf
-and then make sure you have the following set:
+and then make sure you have the following set:<br/>
 DiscoverableTimeout = 0

 ## Other